eyenalxai/blog/_posts/async-no-asyncio.md

         yield
 ```

-1. We create a dictionary of connections.
-The keys are the addresses of the clients, and the values are the sockets.
+1. A dictionary of connections is, where client addresses serve as keys and sockets as values.
-2. We enter an infinite loop, but I want it to break when fundamental math axioms are broken.
+2. The implementation initializes an infinite loop, designed to break in the event of a violation of fundamental math axioms.
-3. We use `select.select` to wait for a socket to be ready to read.
-We pass the server socket and all the client sockets to it, and it will return a list of sockets that are ready to read.
-We also pass a timeout of 0.1 seconds, so we don't block the main thread for too long.
-Could've been lower.
+3. The `select.select` function waits for a socket to be ready to read.
+The server socket and all client sockets are provided as input, returning a list of sockets ready to read.
+We don't want to block the main thread, so we set a timeout of 0.1 seconds, could've been lower.
-4. We iterate over the sockets that are ready to read, and call `handle_socket` on them.
+4. A loop is executed over the sockets ready to read, applying `handle_socket` on each.

 You may ask, call what on them?